testingautomated-usi/deepmetis/DeepMetis-MNIST/README.md

 https://zenodo.org/record/4772465

+The section "Running DeepCrime with a new subject system" provides all the required information for this task.
-Once  the `h5` files of the mutant are obtained, the process is the  same, i.e. we need (as per above instructions) to copy them into corresponding folders and run
+Once  the `h5` files of the mutant are obtained, the process of running DeepMetis is the  same, i.e. we need (as per above instructions) to copy `h5` into corresponding folders and run
 `main_launcher.py`.
 ### Explore all the data generated as part of the paper ###